 The only way to ensure that employees comply with state- or country-specific tax and immigration requirements is to implement a fully integrated solution into the travel booking workflow.

-The EY Travel Risk and Compliance integration with SAP Concur automates compliance and reduces risk in real-time.
+The EY Travel Risk and Compliance integration with SAP Concur solutions helps reduce risk.
 It helps organizations assess work authorization and visa needs before employees book travel, and tracks tax and payroll requirements triggered by the employee while on location.